Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/MULTITENANCY/ANALYSIS.md

 However, for use with OpenSearch in such a configuration, it would probably make sense to route the instance-specific topics into a single consolidated topic for ingestion into a solution-level service such as OpenSearch.
 It would also be necessary to perform some additional transformations along the way to retain the tenant/instance identification for use in OpenSearch indexes to provide the necessary logical segregation of the data for API clients (e.g. via filtered aliases).

-#### Impact of Database Engine and Data Segregation Strategy

-The choice of relational database engine (PostgreSQL or SQL Server) and the database multitenancy strategy (database/schema/row-level segregation) both have a strong influence on how Debezium and Kafka Connect must be configured to accurately capture, route, and sink tenant/instance-specific data into OpenSearch.

-##### PostgreSQL Considerations

-For PostgreSQL, the Debezium connector utilizes a PostgreSQL replication slot scoped to a single database --  you cannot span multiple databases with a single replication slot.
-However, it is important to note that connectors in Kafka Connect are primarily logical configurations and they do not directly equate to operating system processes or heavy services.
-Each connector is translated into tasks that are distributed across the workers in the Kafka Connect cluster.

-As such, the operational burden lies less in the sheer number of connectors and more in managing the Kafka Connect cluster itself (e.g. worker capacity, scaling, and fault tolerance).
-While a database-per-instance or schema-per-instance segregation strategy would still influence connector counts, it should not be overstated as a decisive factor in overall manageability.
-The true scaling concerns are at the Kafka Connect cluster level.

-##### SQL Server Considerations

-Debezium's integration with SQL Server does not have the same connector-per-database limitations since the connector relies on CDC tables that are created in each SQL Server database and the connector can be configured to process changes from multiple databases on the same server.
-Thus, the minimum number of Debezium connectors required correlates to the number of SQL Server instances being monitored rather than the number of databases.

 ### Shared topic with tenant/instance filtering (technically possible, but least desirable)

 An alternative model would consolidate messages for all instances into a single shared (i.e. massive) topic and rely on an instance identifier field in the message payload to filter and route messages.
 While this reduces topic count and centralizes stream processing, it increases the risk of cross-instance data leakage due to misconfigured consumers or processing bugs.